 Tug toys can be straps with balls, squeaky plush animals, or rubbery sticks, but veterinarians often recommend staying away from rope toys because your dog can pull off and swallow a strand of fiber.
 This can be life-threatening as it passes through their intestines.
 To be safe, we’re not including any rope toys in our lineup.

 We asked pet owners, trainers, and fosters for their favorite tug toys and tested a wide range with dogs at home and at dog parks.
-We evaluated each on its durability, size, design, and how well they enable play.
+We evaluated each on its durability, size, design, and how well it enables play.

 Our favorite overall pick is the West Paw Bumi.
 It’s made of soft, bendy material that stretches to twice its length.
 It even floats.
 Plus, it’s dishwasher safe.
 But there are several other options our dogs also love (and rigorously tested).